Ed94/gencpp/project/Readme.md

 # Documentation

-All the library code is contained in two files: `gen.hpp` and `gen.cpp`
+The core library is contained within `gen.hpp` and `gen.cpp`.
+Things related to the editor and scanner are in their own respective files.
+(Ex: `gen.scanner.<hpp/cpp>` )

 ## gen.hpp